Integrating microbes, genetics, and molecular biology to prevent cardiovascular disease

 Awards

 The last few years have been very successful for our team!
-Since the start of the lab in Nov-2018, our members won or were finalists for 85 awards and 32 travel grants!
+Since the start of the lab in Nov-2018, our members won or were finalists for over 100 awards and 50 travel grants!

 This includes the prestigious Australian Academy of Science Gottschalk Medal, the International Society of Hypertension Mid-Career Award, the Women's Agenda STEM Award, International Society of Hypertension, High Blood Pressure Research Council of Australia, 10x Genomics, Cardiac Society of Australia and New Zealand, EMBL and others - just WOW.